ivanaprianto/H2NoseLib/README.md

 Quick example on how to use

+# Nose class
-Nose nose(int pin1, int pin2, bool isPPB, float b, float m, float rsr0, bool isMG811, String gastype, float rl, bool comm);
+<h1>Nose nose(int pin1, int pin2, bool isPPB, float b, float m, float rsr0, bool isMG811, String gastype, float rl, bool comm);</h1>

 "nose" will be the name of the sensor (or in the case of the H2Nose project, the device name and gas type(ex:MQ2_H2))